fwup-home/fwup/README.md

 Resources are usually stored in the `data` directory of the firmware archive.
 This is transparent for most users.
-If you need to make the `.fw` file interoperate with other software, it is sometimes useful to embed a file into the archive at another location.
+If you need to make the `.fw` file work with other software, it is sometimes useful to embed a file into the archive at another location.
 This can be done by specifying an absolute path resource as follows: